 American composer Leonard Bernstein, the creative force behind iconic works like West Side Story and On the Town, would have celebrated his 100th birthday in 2018.
 To mark his centennial birthday, festivities spanning six continents are being mounted from August 25, 2017, Bernstein's 99th birthday, through December 2018.

-The Mann Center for the Performing Arts is thrilled to join in this international celebration with its fifth community festival, Brilliantly Bernstein.
+The Mann Center for the Performing Arts was thrilled to join in this international celebration with its fifth community festival, Brilliantly Bernstein.
 Beyond Bernstein's stellar career as a composer and conductor, this 20th century musical Renaissance man was a great educator, activist, and humanitarian.
-The Mann's six-month festival will explore this legacy through a series of arts initiatives, signature performances, and educational projects.
+The Mann's six-month festival explored this legacy through a series of arts initiatives, signature performances, and educational projects.

 West Side / South Side: A Photo Exhibition